ngs-docs/2021-august-remote-computing/_main.utf8.md

 * **results files** -- YES -- they are so useful
 * **intermediate files** -- maybe -- they can be used in many different ways

+That having been said, a lot of what we'll show you over the next few workshops is how to regenerate your intermediate files when you need them, and/or keep them up to date.

 ### Bioinformatics: How big should I expect the files to be?

 * **Raw data** will probably be the biggest